Installation

 System Mode (Recommended for production)

-Section titled “System Mode (Recommended for production)”Run as root.
-Creates system-level systemd services with dedicated service users.
+Section titled “System Mode (Recommended for production)”Run the manager with root privileges to create system-level systemd units and

 sudo octez-manager| Item | Location |